linkerd/website/linkerd.io/content/blog/beyond-round-robin-load-balancing-for-latency.md

 tags: [Article, Buoyant, buoyant, Education, Linkerd, linkerd]
 ---

-This post was co-written with [Ruben Oanta](https://twitter.com/rubeydoo).
+This post was co-written with Ruben Oanta (@rubeydoo).

 Load balancing is a critical component of any large-scale software deployment.
 But there are many ways to do load balancing.
 Which way is best?
 And how can we